 The first six Moghul Emperors of India ruled in an unbroken succession from father to son for nearly 200 years, from 1526 to 1707, a remarkable feat considering that there was no tradition of primogeniture and there was often a bloody contest for the throne.

 King Louis XIV of France hated washing.
 He took only three baths during his lifetime (1638–1715). (source)

-King Peter II of Yugoslavia is the only European monarch to be buried in the United States.
+King Peter II of Yugoslavia is the only European monarch who is buried in the United States.
 He became king at the age of 11 in 1934, when his father, Alexander I, was assassinated.
 His uncle, Prince Paul, ruled Yugoslavia as regent for all of his reign except for the last ten days (after Paul signed an agreement with Hitler and Mussolini in March 1941).
 After World War II, Tito set up shop in Yugoslavia, leaving Peter without a kingdom.
-He died in Denver, Colorado on November 4, 1970 and is buried at the Serbian Church monastery in Libertyville, Illinois.
+He died in Denver, Colorado on November 4, 1970 and is buried at the Serbian Church monastery in Libertyville, Illinois. (source)

 Pharaoh Pepi II of Egypt, who reigned from around 2294 B.C. to about 2220 B.C., had the longest known reign of any monarch (74 years).
 Other long-reigning monarchs are: King Alfonso I of Portugal (1112–1185, 73 years), King Louis XIV of France (1643–1715, 72 years), and Prince John II of Liechtenstein (1858–1929, 71 years). (source)

 Queen Victoria survived seven assassination attempts during her reign.

 King Alexandros I of Greece (1917–1920) died from blood poisoning after being bitten by his pet monkey. (source)